Assisted suicide in the United States: Mississippi

-The End-of-Life Options Act (SB 1950), also called Deb's Law, seeks to authorize a qualified patient with a terminal disease to request that a physician prescribe aid-in-dying medication that will allow the patient to end the patient's life in a peaceful manner.
-It was introduced in the 2025 legislative session by House Majority Leader Robyn Gabel and Assistant Senate Majority Leader Linda Holmes.
-On May 29, 2025 it was passed by the House in a 63 to 42 vote, and is awaiting voting by the Senate during their fall Veto session, which is usually in late October or early November; when polled 71% of Illinois voters supported passing this legislation.

 Indiana

 Indiana House Bill 1011, called the End of Life Options Act, was introduced to the Indiana House of Representatives in January 2025 by Representative Matt Pierce to legalize physician-assisted suicide, the bill is modeled after Oregon's highly successful Death With Dignity Act.
 The bill died in committee and did not make it to a vote, although Rep. Pierce intends to keep advocating for it.
-The bill will continue to face stiff opposition, as in 2024 Senator Tyler Johnson introduced Senate Concurrent Resolution 17, which the Indiana Senate passed 39-9, the resolution opposes and condemns physician-assisted death as “a direct threat to human dignity, patient rights, and the disabled”; although it died in the House where it faced considerable criticism.
+The bill will continue to face stiff opposition, as in 2024 Senator Tyler Johnson introduced Senate Concurrent Resolution 17, which the Indiana Senate passed 39–9, the resolution opposes and condemns physician-assisted death as “a direct threat to human dignity, patient rights, and the disabled”; although it died in the House where it faced considerable criticism.